RamanGodun/State-symmetric-blueprint-mono-repo/ADR/supporting_info/info-001-use-case-areas.md

 - **Startups/MVPs** with chaotic scope.
 - **Divergent UX apps** (different design systems/flows).

-In other words, this is useful for teams/projects ready to pay a “~20–35% LOC у перших фічах; амортизовано ≤5–10% після 2–3 фіч” as **insurance** against future reuse across SMs.
+In other words, this is useful for teams/projects ready to pay a “~20–35% LOC in first features; amortized ≤5–10% after 2–3 features” as **insurance** against future reuse across SMs.
 If features with similar UX/UI are reused, savings range **30–85%**.
 For all others (single product, startups, single‑SM companies) → overhead is unjustified.

 ---